hitokiri-mata/katacoda-courses/kubernetes-containers/go/step6-run-on-k8s.md

 `kubectl get pods`{{execute}}

-You applications starts fairly quickly so the Pod status may be already running creating, or initializing.
+You application starts fairly quickly, so the Pod status may already be running, creating, or initializing.
 The app is ready for traffic once the Pod status reports `Running`.

 However, from outside of Kubernetes at this terminal, it cannot be easily reached.
 Let's front the Pod with a Service.
-The service type will be NodePort which will expose the service on a high, random port.
+The service type will be `NodePort`, which will expose the service on a high, random port.

 `kubectl expose pod restafarian --type=NodePort`{{execute}}

-Check the service list and notice the restafarian service is listed with a high port number.
+Check the service list and notice that the restafarian service is listed with a high port number.

 `kubectl get services`{{execute}}.

-The service is assigned a random Kubernetes NodePort (some value above 30000) and this next line will force the NodePort to 31111
+The service is assigned a random Kubernetes NodePort (some value above 30000), and this next line will force the NodePort to 31111.

 `kubectl patch service restafarian --type='json' --patch='[{"op": "replace", "path": "/spec/ports/0/nodePort", "value":31111}]'`{{execute}}

-and now the service lists the address for this exposed service's NodePort.
+And now the service lists the address for this exposed service's NodePort.

-`kubectl get services`{{execute}}.
+`kubectl get services`{{execute}}

 Obtain the public URL to the service.